Have the Best Day Ever at Caledonia Lakeside Park

 Great Place for Toddlers and Bigger Kids Alike

-There are also grassy areas where they can toddle around, you’ll want to watch them on the large hill connecting the playground to the lakefront.
+There are also grassy areas where they can toddle around, but you’ll want to watch them on the large hill connecting the playground to the lakefront.

 Tips For Visiting Caledonia Lakeside Park